microsoft/SEAL/README.md

 On the other extreme, the downloadable [NuGet package](https://www.nuget.org/packages/Microsoft.Research.SEALNet) cannot be configured at all, but it is always possible to [build a custom NuGet package](#building-your-own-nuget-package).
 Other package managers offer varying amounts of opportunities for configuring the dependencies and [other build options](#basic-cmake-options).

-The optional dependencies and their tested versions (other versions may work as well) are as follows.
+The optional dependencies and their tested versions (other versions may work as well) are as follows:

 | Optional dependency                                | Tested version | Use                                              |
 | -------------------------------------------------- | -------------- | ------------------------------------------------ |